Château Gruaud Larose Saint-Julien 2022 - 2nd Grand Cru Classé BIO

 About the wine:

-Deep black in color, with purple-red highlights.
-The nose is highly aromatic, with delicate fruit notes—pure, subtle, ripe, fresh, and floral.
-The texture is refined from the very first sip; the wine unfolds with intense aromas on the palate, displaying a soft, velvety grace unique to this appellation.
+Black in color, with purplish-red highlights.
+A very aromatic nose—delicately fruity, pure, subtle, ripe, fresh, and floral.
+Meticulously crafted on the palate from the very first sip, the wine unfolds with great aromatic depth on the mid-palate, displaying a soft, velvety grace unique to this appellation.
 It reminds me of the 1947 vintage.
-The wine melts on the palate, while springing back to life on the finish—long, sap-filled, and captivating.
+The wine melts on the palate, while regaining its vigor on the finish—long, sap-like, and captivating.
 First certified organic vintage.
 To celebrate, the estate has subtly modified its label: two storks replace the two lions surrounding the coat of arms.
 Collectors, take note!

 1JOUR1VIN PRICE